 Final Attributes

-What is being picked up here is the GTIN is being declared in the database, which is then pulled into the Merchant Centre.
+What is being picked up here is the GTIN is being declared in the data store, which is then pulled into the Merchant Centre.
 Google is looking at this product on the website and searching for the declared GTIN.

 Is my GTIN different for different variations of a product?